niuus/Snes9xRX/README.md

 ## UPDATE HISTORY

+[5.1.0 - June 26, 2022]
+* Reset settings if an older config file is found Preferences XML file will be reset if it is older than 5.1.0, in order to start clean and avoid possible conflicts.
+* Korean language update, minor cleanup.
+[DDinghoya]
+* Remove unused logger.cpp and logger.h. [bladeoner]
+* Fix the logic for the Display Virtual Memory toggle.
+[InfiniteBlueGX]
+* Cleanups backported from the Libretro cores.
+* dsp: Fix assignment of Op11Xr. [jonathan-teh]
+* apu/dsp: Mark function-scope const arrays as static. [jSTE0]
+* Fix some memory leaks. [jdgleaver]
+* Remove OpenGL options.
+Not needed here.
+* Remap Turbo Mode and add a submenu.
+(Thanks InfiniteBlueGX!)
+* Fix an edge case where Turbo Mode could be activated on Dpad Up/Left when Nunchuk's Z/C button is mapped.
+[InfiniteBlueGX]
+* Some renaming for TurboMode.
+[InfiniteBlueGX]
+* Add an enumeration for the remappable buttons for Turbo Mode.
+[InfiniteBlueGX]
+* SuperFX OC value will properly load on next boot.
+[InfiniteBlueGX]
+* Fix some formatting.
+[InfiniteBlueGX]
+* Add a toggle to hide/show the SRAM save button in the save menu UI.
+[InfiniteBlueGX]
+* Remove an unused variable?
+[InfiniteBlueGX]
+* New audio filters (CUBIC/SINC) taken from Snes9x 1.61.
+* Invert L/R audio channels, save more settings.
+[Tanooki16]
+You can now swap Left and Right audio channels with a toggle.
+* New speeds for Super FX overclocking, Wii U recommended Added 80 MHz / 100 MHz / 120 MHz.
+These will stay hidden on the Gamecube port's GUI, as the CPU is not powerful enough.
+* SNES Hi-Res Mode ON/OFF and Sprite Limit ON/OFF (thanks Tanooki16!)
+* Important readme updates.
+* Updates for the Spanish language.
+* Other tweaks.

 [5.0.0 - Abril 22, 2022]
 * Use I4 instead of RGBA8 for fonts (much less memory).
 [Daryl]